-Getting emotionally fit takes practice and time and energy – we don’t have to have the equivalent of a mental six pack, but doing enough to stay fit enough is important.
+Getting emotionally fit takes practice, time and energy – we don’t have to have the equivalent of a mental six pack, but doing enough to stay fit is important.

-There is a list below of some of the things that you can work towards to help you get or stay mentally fit.
-Some of them may be a challenge while others may be easier.
-All of us have to work on lots of these throughout life.
+Below are some of the things you can do to work towards helping yourself get, or stay, mentally fit.
+Some of them may be a challenge whilst others may be easier.
+We all have to work on these throughout our lives:

-- Making friends who make you feel valued, make you laugh and who you trust and feel safe with.
-Checking in on who you are hanging around with from time to time to make sure it feels right.
+- Making friends who make you feel valued, make you laugh and who you trust and feel safe with

 - Being in control of your own life and decisions